How to go to Fraser's Hill without a car

 Silver-eared mesia is an icon

 A trip to Fraser's Hill is a excellent nature retreat.
 Fraser's Hill is also a great destination for endurance sports such as road cycling and long-distancing running as the weather is cool and the air is fresh.
 However, anyone expecting shopping opportunities or a luxury resort paradise would be sorely disappointed.
 There will be tons of bugs in this pristine rainforest and there is a the lack of modern day amenities and gas station.
+Local residents, from Kuala Lumpur, come to Fraser's Hill for a weekend retreat via car and their drive could be 2.5 hours without a traffic jam.
+A traffic jam can happen over a weekend, public holiday or an event held at Frasers hill.

 How to get to Fraser's hill (Bukit Fraser) without driving a car